Most jobs have their common misconceptions, but there are few as misunderstood as social work. Here, we bust the biggest myths about the profession.

 2) Social workers aren’t well paid

 Social workers salaries are comparable with any other public sector profession.
 At the most senior level you could earn a very competitive salary as a service manager, principal social worker or director with regional responsibility and multi-million pound budgets.
-As a trainee social worker on the Frontline Leadership Development Programme you could earn a tax free bursary up to £19,000 in your first year, and in the second year having qualified, earn a local authority salary of around £30,000 per year.
+As a trainee social worker on the Frontline Graduate Programme you could earn a tax free bursary up to £19,000 in your first year, and in the second year having qualified, earn a local authority salary of around £30,000 per year.

 3) There is no career progression in social work